-This summer marked our 17th year and it was another success!
-Your support enabled us to provide this camping experience for kids whose families are not ordinarily able to afford expensive residential summer camps.
-We returned to Walker Creek Ranch with 68 campers and seven alumni counselors-in-training (CIT’s) for the week of July 11 – 15, 2016.
+This summer marked our 18th year and with 122 campers it was also our largest on record!
+Your continued support allows us to provide this camping experience for kids whose families are not ordinarily able to afford expensive residential summer camps.
+We returned to Walker Creek Ranch 122 strong, with 13 alumni counselors-in-training (CIT’s) and 15 seasoned camp counselors for the week of July 10 – 14, 2017.

 Building Lasting Trust